Electro-Harmonix Micro POG Review

 Micro POG (with one octave lower) & Big Muff Pi

 I set the Micro POG to mix between the dry signal and an octave lower.
 Then I added a Nano Big Muff Pi (read my review on the Nano Big Muff Pi here) to add some fuzz to the mix.
 The results were gritty and gnarly.
 With a gritty gain on the Big Muff it was great fun to rip into leads and play thick chords.
-When I dialled the gain back a bit it came closer to the Super Colossal sound you hear Joe Satriani use (he actually uses a Micro POG in his live rig as of 2018).
+When I dialed the gain back a bit it came closer to the Super Colossal sound you hear Joe Satriani use (he actually uses a Micro POG in his live rig as of 2018).
 I recommend you listen to that song for a good idea on how to use the Micro POG to play both riffs and leads.
 Read through my guide on Joe Satriani here to learn more about the effects he uses.

 Micro POG (with one octave higher) & Big Muff Pi

 This time I turned the sub-octave almost all the way down and turned the one octave higher up in the mix.
 The intention was to create an effect similar to the Octavia which Hendrix used extensively throughout his career (read my Hendrix guide here for details on the Octavia).
 The Octavia basically mixes in a signal an octave higher and adds some fuzz distortion so using the Big Muff Pi with the Micro POG was a great way to achieve the same effect.
-Personally I feel this combination is better than the Octavia simply because you have far more control over both the fuzz and octave mixing.
+Personally, I feel this combination is better than the Octavia simply because you have far more control over both the fuzz and octave mixing.
 If you’re a Hendrix fan, this is something worth experimenting with.

 Micro POG & Eventide H9